Skip to main content

 }

-Note: unlike a proof of work chain like Bitcoin where blocks arrive after random intervals, layer time in Spacemesh is based on wall clock time and is totally deterministic and predictable.
-Mainnet genesis occurred at 2023-07-14T08:00:00Z and it's always possible to tell the current layer by counting the number of five minute intervals since that moment.
+Note: Unlike a proof-of-work chain like Bitcoin where blocks arrive after random intervals, layer time in Spacemesh is based on wall-clock time and is totally deterministic and predictable.
+Mainnet genesis occurred at 2023-07-14T08:00:00Z and it is always possible to tell the current layer by counting the number of five minute intervals since that moment.
 Epochs are two weeks long, or 4032 layers.
-The code that converts from time to layer and epoch number can be found in github.com/spacemeshos/go-spacemesh/timesync (godoc).
+The code that converts from time to layer and epoch number can be found at github.com/spacemeshos/go-spacemesh/timesync (godoc).

 Chain Head